- Submitting bugs and enhancement requests

 Prioritization and Milestones (Committers)

 Committers use the prioritization and milestone fields.
-If you are not the committer for a lib, please don't change the priority or the default milestone assignment.
+If you are a the committer for a lib, please don't change the priority or the default milestone assignment.

 Once you're ready to craft your code, the first thing you'll need is a clone of the Clojure or appropriate repository.
 The examples below are for the Clojure project -- for submissions to Clojure itself: